dania-hh/Dictionary-Word-Search/README.md

 # Dictionary-Word-Search

-This program searches through a dictionary text file  for  either:  a  full  word,  the  beginning  of  a  word,  or  a  wordwith a missing letter.
+This program searches through a dictionary text file for either: a full  word, the beginning of a word, or a word with a missing letter.

 Data Structures Used:
 - Maps